 Acknowledgments.
-The authors want to thank Guillaume Tochon (new evangelist with a) and Laurent W. Najman for their valuable comments on an erstwhile version of this paper, and the reviewers for their helpful remarks.
+The authors want to thank Guillaume Tochon (new evangelist with (a) and Laurent W. Najman for their valuable comments on an erstwhile version of this paper.
 This work has been conducted within the MOBIDEM project, part of the "Systematic Paris-Region" and "Images & Network" Clusters.
 This project is partially funded by the French Government and its economic development agencies.